manvendrarana/SudokuSolver/README.md

 # SudokuSolver

 A Sodoku Solver.
-by iterating through the rows/columns, the program aims to solve the puzzles using backtracking.
+By iterating through the rows/columns, the program aims to solve the puzzles using backtracking.

 0's represent empty boxes/spaces